COMMODORE PLUS/4 WORLD

 Compiled files will always add about 8Kb of machine language code.
 The compiled filename will be "c/(original_file_name)".

 The compilation process also produces "p/*" and "z/*" files.
 While you can safely delete from the disk the "p/*" file, "z/*" on the contrary is useful for debugging.
-In fact it is a table file (Basic format) that allows the programmer to know the correspondance between source line-numbers and compiled error message referrals.
-For example if during compiling Austrospeed outputs "Syntax error at 22348" you have to search inside "z/*" file for line 22348 in order to know the original line-number in your Source.
-Then type "list 22300-" [return] and you see somethink like:
+In fact it is a table file (using Basic format, then browsable by LIST command) that allows the programmer to know the correspondence between source line-numbers and compiled error message referrals.
+For example if during compiling Austrospeed outputs "Syntax error at 22348", you have to search inside "z/*" file for line 22348 in order to know the true line-number of your Sourcefile affected by the error.
+Then type "list 22300-" [return] and you see something like:

 22300 8348